andcetera/belly-button-challenge/README.md

 4. Display the sample metadata, i.e., an individual's demographic information.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.

 ![Demographic Info Table](Images/hw03.png)

-6. Update all the plots when a new sample is selected.
+5. Update all the plots when a new sample is selected.

 ![Dropdown Example](Images/dropdown.png)